Welcome to Holker Hall & Gardens

 Holker is the home of Lucy Cavendish and her husband Tor McLaren who extend a warm welcome to all visitors.
 Magnificently situated only a short distance from Grange-over-Sands and the expanse of Morecambe Bay, the Estate is set in exceptionally beautiful countryside with gardens that merge into parkland, framed by the Lakeland Hills.

-Following the Government guidance, we are happy to confirm our 2021 season opening will go as follows:
+Following the Government guidance, we are happy to confirm our 2021 season will continue to run as follows:

 Wednesday 19th May – Indoor & outdoor seating available in the courtyard and Cafe.